Request a Demo Contact Us

 It is sometimes the case that perceived duties to stakeholders and the board can negatively impact an owner’s disclosure decisions.
 Embracing vulnerability disclosure creates a security-first mentality, builds an organization’s reputation within the security community, and educates a board in the process.
 That way, if there is ever a breach, the standard line “we take our security seriously” will carry far more weight.

 Some security activists argue that the threat of full disclosure is necessary to keep owners honest and incentivize them to fix vulnerabilities.
 However, many owners argue that legal protections are necessary to prevent the threat of full disclosure becoming a vector for blackmail.
-A solid legal framework that recognizes the motivations of all parties is the best basis for facilitating vulnerability reporting and remediation.
+A solid legal framework that recognizes the motivations of all parties is the best basis for facilitating vulnerability information, reporting, and remediation.

 Legal implications of VDPs